 - Clavicle (Collar Bone): The clavicle links the shoulder blade and the sternum (chest bone).
 It provides support and enables the arm to move freely.

-- Rotator Cuff: This is a group of muscles and tendons that surround the shoulder joint.
-They stabilize the shoulder and facilitate its wide range of movements.
+- Rotator Cuff: This is a group of four muscles and tendons that surround the shoulder joint.
+They stabilize the shoulder and facilitate its wide range of motion.

-- Bursa: These are small fluid-filled sacs that cushion the joint and reduce friction between the bone and surrounding soft tissues.
+- Bursa: These are small fluid-filled sacs that cushions and reduces friction between the bones and surrounding soft tissues.

-- Cartilage: This is a soft, rubbery tissue that covers the end of the humerus.
+- Cartilage: This is a soft, rubbery tissue that covers the end of the ball and socket sides of the shoulder joint.
 It reduces friction and protects the joint during movement.

-It's important to understand these basics of shoulder anatomy because injury or damage to any of these components can lead to shoulder pain and reduced mobility.
+It's important to understand the basics of shoulder anatomy because injury or damage to any of these components can lead to shoulder pain and dysfunction.

 Pain Along the Front of the Shoulder

-- Shoulder Arthritis: Arthritis in the shoulder typically leads to a deep, pervasive ache in the front of the shoulder.
+- Shoulder Arthritis: Arthritis in the shoulder typically leads to a deep, pervasive ache in the front of the shoulder or into the armpit area.
 This happens as the cartilage that cushions the bones wears away, leading to the bones rubbing against each other during movement.

 Pain on the Top of the Shoulder